 - Better low-light sensitivity: Can shoot in dim conditions (1.3 stops ISO advantage).

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 230k dots).

 - Faster burst: Shoots at higher frequency (5 vs 2 flaps/sec) to capture the decisive moment.

 - More affordable: Was released into a lower priced segment (18 percent cheaper at launch).

 - More modern: Reflects 7 years and 4 months of technical progress since the M9 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the M10 Typ 3656 is the clear winner of the contest (6 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the M10 is the clear winner of the contest (10 : 2 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the M9 and the M10 Typ 3656 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the M9 or the M10 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
+This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.